umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 const blackImage = Image.create(25, 25, COLORS.BLACK);
 ```

-Inside of the project's `main.ts` is some example usages of the `Image` interface.
+Inside the project's `main.ts` are some example usages of the `Image` interface.
 You can read the full documentation and source for everything inside of `image.ts`.

 ## Testing